Inclement weather response

 Power outages can affect traffic signals.
 If signals are out or are flashing red, treat intersection as a all-way STOP.

 Ice and snow

-Additionally, three areas in Washington County have been designated as "snow-zones" – areas where motorists are required by law to have tire chains or traction tires on or in vehicles when traveling on these road segments during severe weather.
+Additionally, three areas in Washington County have been designated as Snow Snows (Zones de Nieve) – areas where motorists are required by law to have tire chains or traction tires on or in vehicles when traveling on these road segments during severe weather.
 The zones are located on portions of 175th Avenue, Barnes Road and Cornell Road.
-Learn more at www.snow-zones.com.